Quadrature booster: Method of operation

-Arrangement
+Phase-shifters affect the phase of their electrical output by combining the input with a comparable voltage at quadrature phase (90°, or multiplication by j).
+The phasor sum thus bears a new phase angle, and it is this induced phase angle that affects the flow of power through specified circuits.

-A quadrature booster typically consists of two separate transformers: a shunt unit and a series unit.
-The shunt unit has its windings connected across the phases, so it produces output voltages shifted by 90° with respect to the supply.
-Its output is then applied as input to the series unit, which, because its secondary winding is in series with the main circuit, adds the phase-shifted component.
+A phase-shifter typically consists of two separate transformers: a shunt unit and a series unit.
+The shunt unit has its windings connected across the phases, so it observes voltages shifted by 90° with respect to the supply.
+The shunt output is then input to the series unit, which, because its secondary winding is in series with the main circuit, adds the phase-shifted component.
 The overall output voltage is hence the vector sum of the supply voltage and the 90° quadrature component.

 Tap connections on the shunt unit allow the magnitude of the quadrature component to be controlled, and thus the magnitude of the phase shift across the quadrature booster.
 The flow on the circuit containing the quadrature booster may be increased (boost tapping) or reduced (buck tapping).
 Subject to system conditions, the flow may even be bucked enough to completely reverse from its neutral-tap direction.

 Illustration of effect

 The one-line diagram below shows the effect of tapping a quadrature booster on a notional 100 MW generator-load system with two parallel transmission lines, one of which features a quadrature booster (shaded grey) with a tap range of 1 to 19.

 In the left image, the quadrature booster is at its centre tap position of 10 and has a phase angle of 0°.
 It thus does not affect the power flow through its circuit and both lines are equally loaded at 50 MW.
 The right image shows the same network with the quadrature booster tapped down so as to buck the power flow.
 The resulting negative phase angle has diverted 23 MW of loading onto the parallel circuit, while the total load supplied is unchanged at 100 MW.
 (Note that the values used here are hypothetical; the actual phase angle and transfer in load would depend upon the parameters of the quadrature booster and the transmission lines.)

-The intended effect is opposite: equalizing power on lines where naturally one would be heavily loaded and one would be lightly loaded.
+Most quadrature booster installations seek the opposite effect: equalizing power on lines where naturally one would be heavily loaded and the other lightly loaded.